Introduction and significance of the theme

 View more data on the Culture and money flows theme in the Dashboard of the Culture Monitor.

-More literature on the topic of Culture and money flows can be found in the Knowledge center of the Boekman Foundation.
+More literature on the topic of Culture and money flows can be found in the Knowledge base of the Boekman Foundation.

 Sources